Beef & Broccoli

 1-2 teaspoons sesame seeds

-In a small pot, combine 1 tablespoon olive oil, 1 tablespoon sesame oil, the garlic and the ginger.
-Bring to a rolling boil for about 3 minutes, then reduce to medium and cook until it thickens a bit.
-I usually finish cooking the meat in the next step and then remove it from the heat.
+In a very small pot, combine 1 tablespoon olive oil, 1 tablespoon sesame oil, the garlic and the ginger.
+Bring to a rolling boil for about 2-3 minutes, then reduce to medium and cook until it thickens a bit.

 Combine the sliced beef and cornstarch in a plastic bag and shake to coat the meat.
 In a large wok or frying pan, heat 1/2 tablespoon each of the olive oil and sesame oil.
 Place half of the beef slices in the pan and sear on the first side, then turn over and cook on the second side just until barely done.
 (It will cook more in the final step.)
 Remove to a plate and keep warm.
 Cook the remaining meat in the remaining olive/sesame oil and set aside with the first half of the meat.